l-lavelle/Red_Wings_2022_Breakdown/README.md

 The following analysis looks at Red Wings data for in-season games from 10-14-22 to 12-31-22.
 I used the nhl public api to scrape data for the analysis.
 There are 4 jupyter notebooks broken down by concept.
 1. **Scraping Game ID**: Using nhl api to find all the game ids for the Red Wings games
 2. **Creating and Cleaning Dataframe**: scraping chosen variables, related to shots, from 35 games used in the analysis and cleaning dataframe
-3. **Red Wings Analysis**: Transforming data to analyzing Red Wings offense and defense
+3. **Red Wings Analysis**: Transforming data to analyze Red Wings offense and defense
 4. **Individual Game Shots**: Plots the goals, shots, and missed shots of both teams for each game

 **Analysis Overview**